nuprl/TypeWeaver/src/migrate_dataset/README.md

 the compilation errors.

-Type checking is specified with the flag `--typecheck baseline`, where `baseline` is the name of the directory to typecheck.
+Type checking is specified with the flag `--typecheck baseline`, where `baseline` is the name of the directory to type check.
 This argument is necessary, to allow different directories to be type checked.

     data/